shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 ## Workflows
 Depending on how your authentication service is configured, users can either sign up for your service using an external account, or they can create a local account and link an external account post-registration.

 If a user signs up for your service using an external account, and later wants to "de-link" that account, before removing the account Casa will prompt the user to set a local password in your Gluu Server.
 Alternatively, the user can link another external account and then de-link the original account.
+More details [below](#social-login-enrollment).

 ## Requirements